muhammadegaa/ezstudy/README.md

 - Next.js 14+ with React and TypeScript
 - OpenRouter API for translation and glossary
-- Daily.co for video conferencing and tutoring sessions
+- PeerJS (WebRTC) for free video conferencing - no paid services required!
 - Tailwind CSS for styling
 - Web Speech API for voice support